a1d3nmam3d0v/color-codes/README.md

 # css-colors
-This was a Code Academy project to make a CSS "cheat sheet".
-I chose to do mine on colors.
+This was a Codecademy project to make a "cheat sheet" of any CSS property or concept.
+I chose to make one for colors.
-First time using CSS Grid- note how as the browser window decreases, the tables go from being on the left and right sides, to side-by-side on the bottom of the page, and eventually conjoin into one table.
+This was my first time using CSS Grid- note how the two tables start on the left and right sides, then as the browser window size decreases, the tables move to the bottom of the page side-by-side, and eventually they conjoin into one table.

 To copy a name or code from the table just click on it.